 The average female should consume about 11 blocks per day, while the average male should consume about 14.
 Obviously, a meal can be composed of multiple blocks.
 It would be a bit tough to eat 14 equally proportioned and properly measured meals per day.

-Here’s a great visual representation from zonediet.com:
+Here’s a great visual representation of the zone diet plan from zonediet.com:

 By dividing nutrition up into optimal quantities of macronutrient-proportional blocks, The Zone Diet is less strict than The Paleo diet when it comes to ingredients and food quality, but stricter when it comes to measuring out quantities and proportions of the food being eaten.